Skip to main content

 A System 5 cooling a flat that needs System 3 will short-cycle.
 The compressor hits the set temperature, shuts off, restarts a few minutes later.
 That start-stop pattern wears the compressor faster than steady running and weakens dehumidification.

-On ducted systems specifically, oversizing also produces uneven cooling because individual room dampers cannot balance against an oversized central source.
-Size for the use you actually have.
+For ducted systems, oversizing also creates uneven rooms.
+The dampers cannot balance cleanly against an oversized central source.
+Size the system around actual use.

 The install matters more than the brand.
 The same Carrier runs flawlessly in one home and develops drainage faults in year two in another, because the installer cut corners.
 Ducted and cassette installs add layout complexity that residential-only installers underestimate.
 These five questions cost nothing to ask.
 Whoever cannot answer them clearly is not ready to install your system.

-Daikin has the deepest local residential parts pipeline, wider technician familiarity, and faster service turnaround.
-For standard wall-mount installs, Daikin is the safer choice.
-Carrier wins specifically when the install layout calls for ducted or cassette that Daikin's residential range addresses less directly.
+Daikin has deeper local parts support and more technicians who service it.
+For standard wall-mount installs, Daikin is usually safer.
+Carrier is mainly worth considering when the layout needs ducted or cassette cooling.

-Already past the buying decision?
-The carrier aircon owner guide covers maintenance, fault patterns, and the repair-vs-replace cues that matter once your unit is installed.
+Already bought one?
+The carrier owner guide covers maintenance, common fault patterns, and repair-vs-replace signs.

 Tell us what’s going on.
 Symptoms, setup, photos, anything we should know.
 We’ll assess and come back with the right next step.